charlesrocabert/Tribolium-castaneum-transcriptomics-pipeline/README.md

       ├── data
       └── README.md

-The pipeline is splitted in three categories:
+The pipeline is splitted in three main folders:
-- `scripts`: This folder contains all the specific omics tasks to build the data that will be used for further, higher-level analyses.
+- `scripts`: This folder contains all the specific -omics tasks to build the data that will be used for higher-level analyses.
 This includes _e.g._ variants detection, eQTLs analysis, ASE, etc.
 - `analyses`: This folder contains higher-level analyses.
 This include _e.g._ the detection of signals of selection by interesecting gene expression and allele frequency datasets.
 - `data`: This folder contains all the data produced by the pipeline.
-This folder is **not included** in this repository.
+This folder is **not included** in the repository.
 A download link will be provided in the future.

 The pipeline is described in details below.